hmqcnoesy/booknotes/Web/Matts Semicolons.md

 ```

 In JavaScript, a variable's value can be
-reassigned to any value at any time, not
+reassigned any other value at any time, not
 by redeclaring the variable with `var`, but
 by simply using the assignment operator to
 assign it a new value: